singlestore-labs/singlestoredb-laravel-driver/README.md

 ### Sparse Tables

-You can mark particular entire tables as [sparse](https://docs.singlestore.com/managed-service/en/reference/sql-reference/data-definition-language-ddl/create-table.html) fluently by appending `sparse` to the column's definition.
+You can mark particular entire tables as [sparse] fluently by appending `sparse` to the column's definition.
+This only applies to Rowstore tables.

 ```php
 Schema::create('table', function (Blueprint $table) {